 An individual (known in the field of ontological coaching as “the Observer”) sees, perceives and relates to the world in a very unique way that differs from others.
 A key word to summarize the uniqueness of each individual is “concern”.
 Each individual is a “Concerned Observer” and interprets and relates to the world based on his concerns.
 The interpretations will then lead the individual to a range of possibilities of action to achieve his desired results (relationships, work, finances, health, religion, etc).

-(2) An Integrated Approach - Language, Emotions and Body
+(2) An Integrated Way of Being - Language, Emotions and Body

 How is ontological coaching different from other approaches?